chylex/Brotli-Builder/README.md

 - **[.NET Core 3.0 SDK](https://dotnet.microsoft.com/download)** (included in Visual Studio v16.3)
 - **F# desktop language support** (optional, only required for unit tests)

-BrotliCalc requires `brotli.exe` in `BrotliCalc/Resources/` folder.
-You can either supply it from your own build or [official releases](https://github.com/google/brotli/releases), or remove the custom targets in `BrotliCalc.csproj`.
-At runtime, the executable is only needed if the batch compression command is ran, and can be supplied by the user with the `-brotliexe` command line argument.
+BrotliCalc requires a brotli executable to enable the batch compression command.
+This repository includes a Windows build based on the [c435f06](https://github.com/google/brotli/commit/c435f06) commit in the `BrotliCalc/Resources/` folder.
+You can supply your own build either by replacing the file and rebuilding BrotliCalc, or by using the `-brotliexe` command line argument.

 Publishing profiles are included for BrotliBuilder and BrotliCalc.
 The libraries can simply be built in Release configuration to generate the files.